slibdesign/wordpress-child-plugins/README.md

-A framework for WordPress theme modification
+A framework for WordPress plugin modification